qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_html_editing/undo_redo.rst

 Content-block
 ^^^^^^^^^^^^^
 Each keypress event is observed to determine changes in the content and to mark a set of content changes as an own block which is capable for an undo/redo step.
-For example IE and Gecko do both recognize text changes as a content block if the text changes occured between two calls of ``execCommand``.
+For example IE and Gecko do both recognize text changes as a content block if the text changes occurred between two calls of ``execCommand``.

 .. _pages/ui_html_editing/undo_redo#custom: